-On 6th February 2013, a Press Release was issued stating that HSH Nordbank would not be servicing its Profit Participation certificates until 2017, therefore no Profit Participation income has been accrued as at 31st December 2013 or as at 31st December 2012.
+On 6th February 2013, a Press Release was issued stating that HSH Nordbank would not be servicing its Profit Participation certificates until 2017, therefore no Profit Participation income has been accrued as at 30th June 2014 or as at 31st December 2013.
 Profit participation accrual is expected to resume during 2017, with the Profit Participation income payable in June 2018.

-Details regarding how the fair value of the Silent Contribution has been estimated is disclosed in Note 13.
+Details regarding how the fair value of the Silent Contribution has been estimated are disclosed in note 13.